Projects structure

 LiSA is split into several sub-projects, organized as in the following image, where straight arrows are compile dependencies, while dashed ones are test dependencies.

-In each project, source files are located under src/main/java
+In each project, source files are located under src/main/java, while test source files are located under src/test/java.

 - code style - spotless is used to enforce an eclipse-like coding style stored inside